 This post may contain affiliate links.
 As an Amazon Associate I may earn from qualifying purchases, at no additional cost to you.
 Thank you for supporting the brands that support us!

 I absolutely loved the flavor of this sauce, but it turned out really green in color.
-This made it not appear so appetizing.
 Maybe I’ll try yellow squash next time.
 But very tasty!!

 Pingback:Healthy Vegan Meal Plan Recipes, Week 7 - The Herbeevore